See all chapters of A Guide to Solvency II.

 These permutations inevitably require an examination of:

-- Solvency II,81 both in relation to the EU and its interactions with all third country (re)insurers (including, post-Brexit, the UK).
+- The Solvency II Directive, both in relation to the EU and its interactions with all third country (re)insurers (including, post-Brexit, the UK).

 - The EU’s attitude towards the UK following Brexit.